Beautiful Must See Places in Slovenia, for Your Balkan Bucket List

 Budget more time than you think you should for the varied landscapes of Slovenia.
 You'll surely wish you had more when you leave.

-15 Beautiful Places in Slovenia You Shouldn't Miss
+15 Beautiful Destinations in Slovenia You Shouldn't Miss

-Here are some of the must see highlights of Slovenia:
+Here are some of the best things to see and do in Slovenia:

 Ljubljana is a lovely small capital city.
 It's filled with playful architecture and has a robust cafe culture.
 There are really no marquis must see sites in Ljubljana.
 It's more about the laid back European experience.